 It should be noted that it may not always be possible to investigate a complaint brought by a non-client.
 This is because the ability of chambers to satisfactorily investigate and resolve such matters is limited and complaints of this nature are often better suited to the disciplinary processes maintained by the BSB.
 Therefore, chambers will make an initial assessment of the complaint and if they feel that the issues raised cannot be satisfactorily resolved through the chambers complaints process they will refer you to the Bar Standards Board.

-Complaints made by telephone
+Complaints by telephone

-You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 8 below.
+You may wish to make a complaint in writing and, if so, please follow the procedure below.
 However, if you would rather speak on the telephone about your complaint, then please telephone the Senior Clerk, Rachael Duchnowski or the Head of Chambers, Jason Beal.
 If the complaint is about the senior member of staff telephone the Head of Chambers – Jason Beal.
 The person you contact will make a note of the details of your complaint and what you would like to have done about it.
 They will discuss your concerns with you and aim to resolve them.
 If the matter is resolved they will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
 You may also wish to record the outcome of the telephone discussion in writing.

 If your complaint is not resolved on the telephone you will be invited to write to us about it, so it can be investigated.

-Complaints Made in Writing
+Complaints in Writing

 Please give the following details: